 You may handle a form of the New Zealand falcon or karearea every day without realizing – it’s the bird on the back of our $20 note.
 If you want to handle a falcon for real you may get the chance at Wingspan Bird of Prey Centre in Rotorua.

-Mike’s hand shot up with the rest of the crowd when there was a chance for Atareta the falcon to perch on the gloved hand of volunteers.
-Mike’s hand was one of many Atareta was happy to stand on, but she was determined to get the food he was holding.
+Mike’s hand shot up with the rest of the crowd when there was a chance for Atareta the falcon to perch on the gloved hand … Read the rest

 Some of the best dressed birds are at Rainbow Springs in Rotorua.
 There’s the Mandarin duck with its purple chest, layers of orange face feathers and bright red bill.

 These smoochy masked lovebirds only have white ringed eyes for each other as they perch side by side in their yellow collars.

 The plump New Zealand wood pigeon or kereru looks like it’s dressed in white painters overalls, its contrasting head, throat and wings the colour of iridescent mussel shells.

 Fashionistas might say the kingfisher striking this pose looks a bit matchy matchy, but with a … Read the rest

 The adrenalin wasn’t ours, it belonged to the young girl who was saying “I can’t, I can’t do it”.
 We were standing on the ground looking up as she hung 50 metres above in the Skyswing at Skyline Rotorua.
 What she couldn’t do (and who could blame her?) was pull the cord that would release the Skyswing and send her flying over the side of Mount Ngongotaha.
 (Feb 2017 video shows man fainting twice!! on the Skyswing).

 Looking down over the side of Mount Ngongotaha